-In order to work with HVAC systems and refrigerants, technicians must undergo proper testing and earn their EPA certification to safely and effectively service and dispose of applicable products.
-Technicians planning to work with refrigerants will need to undergo EPA 608 certification testing and pass the exam to achieve their certification.
+To work with HVAC systems and refrigerants, technicians must undergo proper testing and earn their EPA certification to safely and effectively service and dispose of applicable products.
+Technicians planning to work with refrigerants need to undergo EPA 608 certification testing and pass the exam to achieve their certification.
 Depending on the type of work you cover, you may need to earn multiple certification types.

 No matter your needs, one key component in passing your 608 exam is solidifying your knowledge of the core section materials.
 Before you take your EPA 608 test through Mainstream Engineering, it can help to understand the scope and purpose of this core section.
 Keep reading to learn more about this crucial component in all 608 exams, and be sure to browse our shop to find certification cards, patches, decals, reference manuals, and more!

 Passing the core section of your EPA 608 exam is required to achieve any of the four available certifications.
 Each certification test includes 25 questions in addition to the 25 core questions.
 Throughout the core exam section, you are tested on several subjects related to refrigerants and their hazards.
 The core section also focuses on the purpose behind this certification process and the need for regulation in this industry.